 Description

-Sermorelin is a synthetic version of the first 29 amino acids of GHRH — the brain signal that prompts the pituitary gland to release growth hormone.
-It is the shortest fragment of GHRH that still fully activates the GHRH receptor, making it a well-characterised research tool for studying physiological GH stimulation.
-Unlike injecting GH directly, sermorelin works by triggering the body’s own GH production, which keeps natural feedback systems intact.
+Sermorelin is a synthetic replica of the first 29 amino acids of GHRH, the signal the brain sends to prompt the pituitary gland into releasing growth hormone.
+It’s the shortest GHRH fragment that still fully activates the GHRH receptor, which makes it a well-established tool for research into physiological GH stimulation.
+Rather than introducing GH directly, sermorelin prompts the body to produce its own, leaving the natural feedback loop intact.

-• In human subjects, intravenous sermorelin produced a characteristic GH pulse peaking at 20–30 minutes post-administration, providing the pharmacodynamic basis for its use as a diagnostic challenge test for GH deficiency assessment (Vittone et al., 1997)
+- In human subjects, intravenous administration produced a distinct GH pulse peaking 20 to 30 minutes after dosing, pharmacodynamic data that underpins its use as a diagnostic challenge test for assessing GH deficiency (Vittone et al., 1997)

-• Pharmacokinetic research identified the rapid breakdown of sermorelin by the enzyme DPP-IV as its main limitation (half-life ~10–20 minutes), directly motivating the development of more stable GHRH analogues including tesamorelin and CJC-1295 with DAC (Laron & Frenkel, 2004)
+- Pharmacokinetic studies pinpointed rapid enzymatic breakdown by DPP-IV as sermorelin’s core limitation (half-life of roughly 10 to 20 minutes), a finding that drove the development of longer-acting GHRH analogues such as tesamorelin and CJC-1295 with DAC (Laron & Frenkel, 2004)

 For research use only.
 Not intended for use in humans or animals.